watkins-matt/home-assistant-google-keep-sync/README.md

 OAuth tokens offer an alternative authentication method if you have issues getting the master token.
 OAuth tokens are automatically exchanged for master tokens during the authentication process.

-Choose the authentication method that works best for you - both are fully supported by the integration.

 ## Generating a Token

 You have two options to generate authentication tokens: